 The department offers graduate study leading to the Master of Science in Agricultural Life Sciences with a concentration in Biochemistry, Entomology, or Plant Pathology; the Doctor of Philosophy in Molecular Biology; the Doctor of Philosophy in Life Sciences with a concentration in Biochemistry, Entomology, or Plant Pathology.
 The department also participates in interdisciplinary programs leading to the following degrees.

 Prerequisites for admission include a bachelor’s or master’s degree in a physical or life science with a strong background in the program discipline of interest (biochemistry, molecular biology, entomology, or plant pathology).
 A graduate screening committee, composed of members of the Biochemistry, Molecular Biology, Entomology, and Plant Pathology faculty, screens all applicants.
 Final acceptance into a graduate program is contingent upon the availability of a suitable major professor.
 A minimum 2.75 overall grade point average on a 4.00 scale is required for admission.
-The GRE general test and the scored results are required elements of a completed submission package.
+Test scores from the Graduate Record Examination (GRE) are NOT a required component of a completed application, but may be submitted for consideration if a candidate feels they may help offset another component of the application, such as a low GPA.
 International students are required to have a TOEFL (Test of English as a Foreign Language) score of 500 PBT (61 iBT) or an IELTS (International English Language Testing Systems) score of 5.5 (non-English speaking international students).

 Provisional Admission: An applicant who has not fully met the GPA requirement stipulated by the University may be admitted on a provisional basis.
 The provisionally-admitted student is eligible for a change to regular status after receiving a 3.00 GPA on the first 9 hours of graduate courses at Mississippi State University (with no grade lower than a C).
 The first 9 hours of graduate courses must be within the student's program of study.
 Courses with an S grade, transfer credits, or credits earned while in Unclassified status cannot be used to satisfy this requirement.
 If a 3.00 is not attained, the provisional student shall be dismissed from the graduate program.
 Academic departments may set higher standards for students to fulfill provisional requirements; a student admitted with provisional status should contact the graduate coordinator for the program’s specific requirements.
 While in the provisional status, a student is not eligible to hold a graduate assistantship.